Afghan ice cream sweetens business appetite

 “In history, Herat was first to have businessmen who traversed the country,” he said in his office in the provincial capital of Herat city, which bustles with trade of Iranian-made products, many offering better quality than the clothes and kitchenware for sale in the capital, Kabul.

-Though Iran serves as a lifeline for Afghan trade in Herat, Watandost and other businessmen complained of dumping by its richer neighbor -- trying to undermine local production by selling cheaper goods.
+Though Iran serves as a lifeline for Afghan trade in Herat, Watandost and other businessmen complained of dumping by its richer neighbour -- trying to undermine local production by selling cheaper goods.

 But vast agriculture potential, especially grain, fruit and meat, means Herat could thrive once foreign money dries up, says the U.S. Department of Defense’s Task Force for Business and Stability Operations (TFBSO), a Pentagon unit helping the Afghan economy.

 TFBSO predicts Herat’s $1 billion economy could jump to $2.4 billion a year by 2020, turning Herat’s food, marble and cashmere into a brand.
-These made-in-Herat goods have already comes to symbolize quality.
+These made-in-Herat goods have already comes to symbolise quality.